-The Preservation Pad is a service to help individuals convert their print, photographic, and analog media into digital format, thus helping them preserve and share previous family memories and moments for generations to come.
-The Preservation Pad is set up into four distinct stations with state of the art equipement to help in this process.
+The Preservation Pad is a service to help individuals convert their print, photographic, and analog media into digital format, helping them preserve and share precious family memories and moments for generations to come.
+The Preservation Pad is set up into seven distinct stations with state of the art equipment to help in this process.
 It is only available at the Genealogy & Local History Room, located on the 2nd floor of the Central Library.

-The Funai VHS-to-DVD Converter copies VHS tapes to DVD.
-Just bring in your old VHS tapes along with a blank DVD-R/DVD-RW disc to get started.
-Please Note: Our player cannot read positive DVD discs (DVD+R/DVD+RW), so please double check your disc type before coming in to use the converter.
+This station will let you copy old VHS tapes to DVD.
+Just bring in your old VHS tapes along with a blank DVD –R / -RW disk to get started.
+Tapes are converted in real time (ex.
+2 hour tape takes 2 hours to convert) with a maximum reservation of 4 hours per day allowed.
+(Note: our player cannot read positive DVD discs (DVD+R/+RW) Please double check your disc type before coming in to use the converter!)

-A disc-duplicating machine that can make up to 5 copies at once of a CD, DVD, Bluray disc or M-Disc archival media.
-Just bring in your source DVD along with as many blank discs as you would like to get started.
+Our disc-duplicating machine can make up to five copies at once of a CD, DVD, Blu-Ray disk or M-Disc archival media.
+It’s great for making copies of the home movies for all the kids and grandkids.
+Just bring in your source disc along with however many blank discs you would like to copy onto to get started!

 Frequently Asked Questions

 Is there a cost to using this service?